kcaf/VirtualDMScreen/README.md

 - The data files are incomplete for legal reasons.
 One day I'll get around to incorporating the full 5e SRD.
 - All information, other than images, is saved locally via localStorage.
 - Browser support for this tool varies.
 I've tested extensively in Chrome and Firefox.
 If you're on a PC, you're probably using one of these anyway.
 If not, use at your own risk.
 - There is an extra file called `map.html`.
-You can open this file in another browser window and on your primary window click `Combat` > `Settings` > `Map Viewer` to begin streaming the battlemap in real time.
+You can open this file in another browser window and on your primary window click `Combat` > `Settings` > `Stream` to begin streaming the battlemap in real time.

 ##Preview
 ![alt text](https://i.imgur.com/9leuIOF.jpg "VirtualDMScreen")